JustMATT99/HWDetCS/README.md

 What this does, is show you information about the hardware you are running this program on.

 [Trello](https://trello.com/b/dn8WgxFn)
-_Someone tell me how to make the buttons_

 ## FAQ (not really, no one has asked me anything about this yet, I just find this is the best way to explain certain things)